Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Restricting Content to Membership Plans

-You do this by creating membership rules, so head over to the MemberPress » Rules page, and then click on the ‘Add New’ button.
+You do this by creating membership rules, so go to the MemberPress » Rules page and click on the ‘Add New’ button.

-For example, you can might restrict all content that has a particular category or tag, or lock a specific post or URL.
+For example, you can restrict all content in a particular category, tag, or lock a specific post or URL.

-In this example, we’re going to restrict access to all content that has the ‘Premium’ tag.
-If you need help, then please see our step-by-step guide on how to add categories and tags for WordPress pages.
+In this example, we are going to restrict access to all content with the ‘Premium’ tag.
+If you need help, please see our step-by-step guide on adding categories and tags for WordPress pages.

 To restrict access to a specific tag, open the ‘Protected Content’ dropdown and choose ‘All Content Tagged.’
 Then, type in the tag that you want to use.